Public Art Initiative

 CRISTINE BLANCO AND Yétúndé OLAGBAJU

-The first installation of the Mills Public Art Initiative, Converging Flora is the shared creative work of 2020 MFA graduates Cristine Blanco and Yétúndé Olagbaju.
+Converging Flora, installed in October of 2020, is the shared creative work of 2020 MFA graduates Cristine Blanco and Yétúndé Olagbaju.
 The mural serves as a commemoration for Black lives lost and invites reflection on the ways in which national conversations about racial justice find roots in the Oakland landscape.

 “We were thinking about how gentrification has changed the cultural landscape of Oakland,” explains Blanco.
 “And that’s also in conversation, I think, with all of the social justice organizing that is happening.
 We talked about how we are all on stolen land, native Ohlone land, and we wanted to pull all of this together into a visual language.”
 The visual language Blanco and Olagbaju created is composed of the interplay of indigenous and invasive plant life mixed with a color story taken directly from local neighborhoods.
 It offers a naturalist metaphor for viewers to consider the dynamics of native and non-native populations, historic residents and newcomers, gentrification, and land use.